WonderPanda/christyn-writes-wip/src/pages/blog/2018-07-20-i-thought-a-condom-in-pretty-woman-was-a-sucker-wrapper-and-why-that-s-so-important.md

 tags:
   - sex
   - pop culture
+seo:
+  - sex
+  - pop culture
   - movies
+  - pretty woman
+  - innocence
+  - parenting
 ---
 My mom and I used to watch girly movies together all of the time.
-I saw the oldie classics with Doris Day and Rock Hudson like _Pillow Talk_ and _Lover Come Back._ We watched _Grease _so often that we could sing along with all of the songs and quote almost the entire movie.
-We would cuddle up on the couch and watch_ You've Got Mail_, _My Best Friend's Wedding_, _Runaway Bride_, and, of course, _Pretty Woman_.
+I saw the oldie classics with Doris Day and Rock Hudson like _Pillow Talk_ and _Lover Come Back._ We watched _Grease_ so often that we could sing along with all of the songs and quote almost the entire movie.
+We would cuddle up on the couch and watch _You've Got Mail_, _My Best Friend's Wedding_, _Runaway Bride_, and, of course, _Pretty Woman_.
 I've watched those movies so many times I think I could re-count them line for line if I had to.

 We watched these movies when I was quite young (which, by the way, is part of the reason why I think that I turned out to be an absolutely hopeless romantic.
 How could I not be?), and I never thought of them as anything but good, clean, family fun.